 A mum of 3 and Deputy Head Teacher of a large primary school in Northumberland.

 Caroline has been teaching for over 20 years and specialises in literacy.
 She is currently completing a masters degree in Leading in Education.
 She is involved with both @WomenEd and @WomenEdNW

 Over recent years she has become increasingly concerned about the gender disparity in education and the impact this will continue to have on future generations unless we make a change.

 Meet our GEC Advocates - all experts in their fields and passionate about gender equality, they help us to spread the word about The GEC.

 Please contact us if you would like to be an advocate.

 Mal is an education consultant specialising in leadership development, coaching in schools and SMSC (spiritual, moral, social and cultural development).

 Mal supports educational leaders to create a self-sustaining culture of professional development and is a Regional Leader for WomenEdSE and the Dorset Advocate for the MaternityCPD Project & a Healthy Toolkit Advocate.

-A former Assistant Headteacher, Geography Teacher and SLE at a large UK Secondary School.
-Andrew received an Inspirational Educator Award from the Worshipful Company of Educators in 2016.
-Occasionally he builds something useful for other teachers, such as the popular Add to Google Classroom Chrome Extension and Feedback Sheet.
-When not doing something with technology Andrew is also the UK Volunteer Head of Compliance at The Scout Association.
+A former Assistant Headteacher, Geography Teacher at a Secondary School, Andrew received an Inspirational Educator Award from the Worshipful Company of Educators.
+He builds useful tools for teachers, such as the popular Add to Google Classroom Chrome Extension and Feedback Sheet.
+Outside of Technology, Andrew is also the UK Volunteer Head of Compliance at The Scout Association.